duongnt0712/AHT-Project/Java Spring/Lesson1-SpringCore/Note.md

 # SPRING CORE

 ## 1. IOC (Inversion of Control)
-- Creating and manage object for us, helping our application be configurable and manageing dependancies.
+- Creating and manage object for us, helping our application be configurable and managing dependencies.
 - Combine with `Dependency Injection`

 - **IOC Container**: manage beans - create object, write them together, config and manage their life cycle till destruction.